sangethmathewjohn/PyPassword_Generator/README.md

 # PyPassword_Generator

-### A simple but strong password generator using python that create strong custom password based on your need
+#### A simple but strong password generator using python that create strong custom password based on your need.

 ## Program